 - Corn.
 Corn adds a great texture to this salad, and the flavor screams summer!
 Fresh, in-season corn has the best flavor, but you can also thawed frozen corn if fresh isn’t available.

 - Walnuts.
 Walnuts are great for adding crunch to this salad.
 They pair with zucchini so well!
-For a nut-free version, use sunflower seeds.
+For a nut-free version, use sunflower seeds or pine nuts.

 - Arugula.
 Arugula makes a great, peppery base.